What is Kawasaki Disease?

 It is important to know not all children who get Kawasaki disease will experience every symptom.
-However, if you or your child experience any of the following symptoms less than 28 days after receiving a vaccine, it is possible that the vaccine triggered the reaction.
+So if you or your child experience any of the following symptoms less than 28 days after receiving a vaccine, even if it is only one or two symptoms, it is possible that the vaccine triggered Kawasaki Disease.

 - 5+ days of fever